• Skip to primary navigation

 Step 5.
 Cut the dough and fill them.
 Using a 3-4 inch (7.5-10cm) round cookie cutter, cut circles out of the dough and fill with 1 to 2 tablespoons of filling.

 Step 7.
 Fry the cherry pies.
 Preheat oil to 350°F/176°C and fry the pies in batches.
-Add pies one at a time very carefully to the hot oil.
+Add the pies one at a time, very carefully, to the hot oil.
 Cook the pies for about 3 to 4 minutes, or until light golden brown, turning the pies over every 30 seconds or so to ensure even browning.

 Step 8.
 Dust the pies with powdered sugar.
 Remove pies from the oil onto a cooling rack or paper towel-lined platter and lightly dust with powdered sugar.
 After the pies have cooled for about 10 minutes, sprinkle them once more with powdered sugar and serve hot or at room temperature.
 Enjoy!